qy2116/BLOTLESS_dictLearn/readme.md

-# BLOTLESS: a new dictionary learning algorithm with BLOTLESS update #
+BLOTLESS: a new dictionary learning algorithm with BLOTLESS update

 =======================================================================
-# For more technical details please refer to our paper: Yu, Qi, Wei Dai, Zoran Cvetkovi?, and Jubo Zhu.
+For more technical details please refer to our paper: Yu, Qi, Wei Dai, Zoran Cvetkovi?, and Jubo Zhu.
 "Dictionary Learning with BLOTLESS Update."
 IEEE Transactions on Signal Processing 68 (2020): 1635-1645.

-# If you find any issue, please let me know via [email](yuqi10@nudt.edu.cn).
+If you find any issue, please let me know via email (yuqi10@nudt.edu.cn).
 I would really appreciate.
 Thank you.

-# Release date: 01/07/2020
+Release date: 01/07/2020

 ========================================================================

-# Table of content
+Table of content

 - [utilties]
     - [ksvdbox13](ksvd toolbox)